mx2s/micron/README.md

 ## Description
 Minimal .net core framework based on three tier architecture, can be used as template for building API's

+I've built this framework mostly for myself with all needed features out of the box, but this foundation can be more modular to have more potential use cases.

 ### Tech summary:
 **Supported databases:** PostgreSQL